 2009 was the year that everyone I know got married—or so it seemed anyway.
 In reality, it was just four of my dearest friends, but that was enough to have kept me guessing and re-guessing about depicting couplehood.
-Outside of capturing nuptial bliss, doing commission work, creating a few You Bags, speaking about how to make a living as an artist, and being involved in a minor political scandal, in 2009 I painted most of my half of Subjective, a series which the Celebration Foundation supported with a generous project grant.
+Outside of capturing nuptial bliss, doing commission work, creating a few You Bags, speaking about how to make a living as an artist, and being involved in a minor political scandal, in 2009 I painted most of my half of Subjective.
+The series was a collaboration with another artist, it was supported by a generous project grant from the Celebration Foundation.

-In the summer of 2009, I ended up in the hospital for an emergency surgery to treat a disease that I didn’t even know I had.
+Also in 2009, I ended up in the hospital for an emergency surgery to treat a disease that I didn’t even know I had.
 Two foundations awarded me emergency relief grants following my operation and a third did so in 2010.
-I am grateful for the contribution that these organizations have made to my recovery process.
+I am grateful for the contribution that these organizations have made to my continuing recovery process.

 “No lover of art, surely, could begrudge [City Commissioner Randy] Leonard’s boost to rising star Gwenn Seemel’s career.”